ssbc/ssb-config/README.md

   },
 ```

-If you want to run a peer behind NAT or other kind proxy but still want it to be able to create invites, you can specify a `public` scope in your `incoming.net` by defining the `external` paramter like this:
+If you want to run a peer behind NAT or other kind of proxy but still want sbot to be able to create invites for the outside addres, you can specify a `public` scope as your `incoming.net` by defining the `external` paramter like this:

 ```json
 "incoming": {